The Legend of the Wool

-There is the main road ``Uneme Street'' that stretches from east to west in the city, and the ``Uneme Festival'', a summer tradition held every August.
-The word "uneme", which appears in every aspect of life in Koriyama City, Fukushima Prefecture, originates from the legend of Uneme that remains in this area.
+There are also Uneme Street, a main road that stretches east to west through the city, and Uneme Festival, a summer tradition held every August. "unome" that appears in the midst of life in Koriyama City, Fukushima Prefecture comes from the legend of the unimon (unome legend) that remains in this area

 This time, we will introduce the legend of Uneme that is passed down in Koriyama City, Fukushima Prefecture.